Phil Evans, Chair

 I am a member of the Community Council and I have been a member for the last 2 years.
 In addition, I am a Director of the Dalgety Community Trust and in this role I want to help improve the facilities that bring the community together and make it an even better place to live.

 My background is in administration having worked in the private, public and third sectors.
 I currently work as an administrator for a local charity, which has given me valuable insight into how voluntary organisations operate.
-I have also been a community council member for the past three years and during this time, I have had the pleasure of meeting some lovely local folk who are kind, generous and are happy to give their time freely to help others.
+I was also a community council member for three years during which time, I had the pleasure of meeting some lovely local folk who were kind, generous and happy to give their time freely to help others.
 This generosity of spirit is the main reason why I joined the Trust, as I believe that through its members our community will grow not only in strength but in heart too.

 I have been a Director with the Trust for just over a year now as Treasurer and I would very much like to be given the opportunity to continue in this role and see the Trust’s ambition for redeveloping the Town Centre land come to fruition.